chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 --------------------
 List
 --------------------
-The List insertion method insert particles at precis coordinates with specific velocities (translational and angular) and diameters.
+The ``list`` insertion method insert particles at precis coordinates with specific velocities (translational and angular) and diameters.
 This method is preferred for small number of particles.

 * The ``list x``, ``list y`` and ``list z`` define the coordinates of every particles in the x, y and z directions, respectively.
 For example, if you want to insert particles at two locations, ``(0.,0.,0.) and (1.,2.,3.)`` , the list parameters should look like this :